Sbranzuela/Sbranzuela.github.io/README.md

         <h1>Sharmaine Branzuela</h1>
         <h2>Freshman in Greenville, South Carolina</h2>

-         <p>I am a freshman at Bob Jones University studying Business Admin I work for the Computer Science department as a lab monitor.</p>
+         <p>I am a freshman at Bob Jones University studying business admin with a focus in finance.
+I work at Carolina Gourmet Snowballs</p>
          <p>
             I attend Westgate Baptist Church in Spartanburg SC.
 My favorite website is
             <a href="https://www.healthline.com/">here</a>, and you can email me